FDR Control for Online Anomaly Detection: Comparison against competitor

-Different sequences of $p$-values are used to understand the limitations of our anomaly detector.
+\paragraph{$p$-value estimation} Different sequences of $p$-values are used to understand the limitations of our anomaly detector.
 The true $p$-values are used to evaluate the case where the only limitation comes from the multiple testing procedure.
-One can thus understand how the estimation of the $p$-values affects the detection of anomalies.
+One can thus understand how the estimation of $p$-values affects the detection of anomalies.
 One way to estimate $p$-values in practice is to use the same calibration set for all $p$-values.
-This is referred as the fixed calibration set.
+This is referred to as a fixed calibration set.
 However, the $p$-values may be biased in that particular calibration set.
-In practice, the usual way to implement the estimated $p$-values is to use a sliding calibration set.
-To evaluate the $p$-value of a data point $X_t$, $n$ preceding data points are used as a calibration set.
-To a bias in the estimation, the points detected as abnormal cannot be part of the calibration set.
-However, the calibration set can be biased by undetected anomalies.
-To evaluate this impact, the sliding calibration set-$\star$ is introduced, where the knowledge oracle of the labels is used to construct the calibration set from the previous data points.
+In practice, the usual way to estimate $p$-values is to use a sliding calibration set.
+To estimate the $p$-value of a data point $X_t$, $n$ preceding data points are used as a calibration set.
+To avoid bias in the estimation, the points detected as abnormal cannot be part of the calibration set and are replaced by other data points.
+However, the calibration set may be biased by undetected anomalies.
+To evaluate this effect, the sliding calibration set -$\star$ is introduced, where the knowledge oracle of the labels is used to construct the calibration set from the previous data points.

 The different $p$-value sequences are computed as follows: \begin{itemize} \item \textbf{Oracle}: The true $p$-value is used instead of the estimated one.

 \item \textbf{Fixed calibration set (Fixed Cal.)}: The $p$-value is estimated using the same calibration set $\lbrace Z_i, i\in[1,n] \rbrace$ for all observations.